noemata83/gatsby-portfolio/src/blogs/my-path-from-philosophy-to-coding.md

 ---
-title: How Well Do We Know Ourselves?: My Path from Philosophy to Coding
+title: "How Well Do We Know Ourselves?
+My Path from Philosophy to Coding"
 date: "2018-04-12"
 ---